1. SwifDoo PDF

 3. CollaNote

-Widely used and rich in features, CollaNote is considered the Apple equivalent of Goodnotes.
+Widely used and rich in features, CollaNote is considered the Apple equivalent of GoodNotes.
 Designed with art students, creators, and artists in mind, CollaNote incorporates versatile study and planning tools with a creative edge.
 This Goodnotes alternative is available for free and built to take full advantage of the Apple Pencil.
-With CollaNote, note-taking becomes an engaging and immersive activity.
+With CollaNote, note-taking becomes an engaging, immersive experience.

 Pros